bodega-market/bodega-market-zk-contracts/PROTOCOL_SPEC.md

 - In-house oracle system for market resolution
 - Regulatory compliance through selective disclosure

-**Automated Market Making (AMM) - LMSR Implementation:**
+**Automated Market Making (AMM) - Phased Implementation:**

+Bodega implements a phased approach to AMM pricing, starting with a simple Constant Product AMM and evolving toward the Logarithmic Market Scoring Rule (LMSR) as the underlying platform matures.

+**Phase 1 (Current): Constant Product AMM**
+- Simple and efficient: `k = sharesYes × sharesNo` (constant product)
+- Fully compatible with Compact's current limitations (no division, no exponentials)
+- Provides basic price discovery with proven mechanics
+- Implemented in all initial smart contracts

+**Phase 2-3 (Target): LMSR Implementation**
-Bodega uses the Logarithmic Market Scoring Rule (LMSR), the gold standard for prediction market AMMs.
-LMSR provides superior price discovery with bounded losses for the market maker.
+The Logarithmic Market Scoring Rule (LMSR) is the gold standard for prediction market AMMs, providing superior price discovery with bounded losses for the market maker.

 **LMSR Core Formula:**